Big Star - Columbia: Live At Missouri University 4/25/93

 A very well done overview of a great career (so far).
 Parker's recorded for FIVE different labels over the years, so it took a sixth (Rhino) to pull something from all phases of his career.
 Well worth picking up.

-Tom Petty & The Heartbreakers are one of those rare acts that can put out an album called Greatest Hits, fill it with radio staples, and still leave out some big tracks.
+Tom Petty And The Heartbreakers are one of those rare acts that can put out an album called Greatest Hits, fill it with radio staples, and still leave out some big tracks.
 The obvious omissions are "A Woman In Love" and "Jammin' Me", but I don't know what I'd cut to make room!
 The tracks that are included are: "American Girl", "Breakdown", "Listen To Her Heart", "I Need To Know", "Refugee", "Don't Do Me Like That", "Even The Losers", "Here Comes My Girl", "The Waiting", "You Got Lucky", "Don't Come Around Here No More", "I Won't Back Down", "Runnin' Down A Dream", "Free Fallin'", "Learning To Fly", "Into The Great Wide Open" and two new cuts "Mary Jane's Last Dance" and a cover of the Thunderclap Newman #1 hit "Something In The Air".

 The Soft Boys - 1976-81